By J. L. Starkey

 As he headed to his late father’s estate sale on 9 May 1881, Moses may have thought about his accomplishments.
 Missouri had been good to him, and his farm had improved beyond expectations.
 He had started one of the first commercial orchards in the area, and his home was fast becoming the gathering place in Sni-a-Bar township .
 No longer a soldier-turned-merchant, he was now a father, a farmer, and a dedicated family man.

-But there was one thing that remained unfinished, and that needed to change.
+But there was one thing that still needed doing.

 The buzz had been building in Jackson County for several years, and Moses and his father had worked hard to capitalize on the opportunity.
-It came with a unique set of risks, and many other farmers simply gave it up, frustrated by their losses.
+It came with a unique set of risks, and many others simply gave it up, frustrated by their losses.

 But not Moses Rowe.
 Life was an adventure, and with adventure came risk.
 Quitting was not an option.